-The inventory will generate substantial future economic benefits for Tesla.
-As a result, the inventory is an important figure that investor should pay attention to from quarter to quarter.
+As a result, the inventory is an important figure that investors should pay attention to from quarter to quarter.

-Here is a snapshot of the inventory components disclosed in the Q4 2020 financial statement:
+Here is a snapshot of Tesla’s inventory breakdown as disclosed in the Q4 2020 financial statement:

-Tesla’s inventory basically consists of the following components:
+Tesla’s inventory basically consists of the following items:

 - 1. Raw materials